What is rheumatoid arthritis?

 Vitamin D plays an important role in calcium absorption and bone health.
 Food sources of vitamin D include egg yolks, saltwater fish, and liver.
 Many people, especially those who are older, may need vitamin D supplements to achieve the recommended intake of 600 to 800 IU (International Units) each day.

 Exercise.
 Like muscle, bone is living tissue that responds to exercise by becoming stronger.
-The best activity for your bones is weight-bearing exercise that forces you to work against gravity.
-Some examples include walking, climbing stairs, weight training, and dancing.
+The best activities for your bones are weight-bearing and resistance exercises.
+Weight-bearing exercises force you to work against gravity.
+They include walking, climbing stairs, and dancing.
+Resistance exercises – such as – lifting weights can also strengthen bones.

 Exercising can be challenging for people with rheumatoid arthritis, and it needs to be balanced with rest when the disease is active.
 However, regular exercise, such as walking, can help prevent bone loss and, by enhancing balance and flexibility, can reduce the likelihood of falling and breaking a bone.
 Exercise is also important for preserving joint mobility.

 Bone density test.
 A bone mineral density (BMD) test measures bone density in various parts of the body.
-This safe and painless test can detect osteoporosis before a fracture occurs and can predict one’s chances of fracturing in the future.
+This safe and painless test can detect osteoporosis before a fracture occurs and can predict a person’s chances of fracturing in the future.
 The BMD test can help determine whether medication should be considered.
-People with rheumatoid arthritis, particularly those who have been receiving glucocorticoid therapy for 2 months or more, should talk to their doctor about whether a BMD test is appropriate.
+People with rheumatoid arthritis, particularly those who have been receiving glucocorticoid therapy, should talk to their doctor about whether a BMD test is appropriate.

 For more information on osteoporosis, contact: